Chelsea come from behind to win with 10 players

 Match ends, Tottenham Hotspur Women 1, Chelsea Women 3.

-Chelsea came from behind with 10 players to beat Tottenham and stay top of the Women's Super League table.
+Chelsea boss Emma Hayes said her team's 3-1 comeback victory over Spurs "ranks right up there" with one of their best performances because they had to do it with 10 players for 70 minutes.

+Goals from Guro Reiten, Sam Kerr and Jessie Fleming guided them to victory after Sophie Ingle's own goal had given Tottenham an early lead.

+Goalkeeper Ann-Katrin Berger was sent off for a challenge on Rachel Williams.

+"To score two goals in the second half with one player down..." said Hayes.

+"There has been a lot of great performances by my team but this ranks right up there because [it was with] 10 players for that length of time.

+"We did it once against Atletico Madrid and I thought this was even better.
+The whole spirit, the effort, the determination - the whole thing from everyone involved showed the adaptability of the group."

+Chelsea's victory means they stay top of the Women's Super League table, while second-placed Arsenal travel to Everton in Sunday's late kick-off (18:45 BST) looking to narrow the four-point gap.

-Emma Hayes' side trailed when Molly Bartrip's corner bounced off the post and went in off Chelsea's Sophie Ingle.
+Hayes' side were made to work for the win as Molly Bartrip's corner bounced off the post and went in off Chelsea midfielder Ingle to give Tottenham an early lead.

-They responded when Guro Reiten's cross looped into the far corner before goalkeeper Ann-Katrin Berger was sent off for a challenge on Rachel Williams.
+They responded when Reiten's cross looped into the far corner to make it 1-1, before Berger's sending-off threatened to change the game in Spurs' favour.

-Sam Kerr's header made it 2-1 before Jessie Fleming confirmed a victory that put Chelsea four points above Arsenal.

-Second-placed Arsenal travel to Everton in Sunday's late kick-off (18:45 BST).

-Chelsea had to work hard for their win as Spurs threatened throughout and started on the front foot at the Hive.

-Ingle was helpless when the ball bounced off her shin from Bartrip's dangerous delivery and Chelsea were knocked out of their rhythm slightly.

 Tottenham were without regular midfielder Ria Percival after she picked up a serious knee injury on international duty for New Zealand but Cho So-hyun shone in her absence.

+It was a good performance from the hosts, who threatened throughout - Jess Naz firing over the bar after Kerys Harrop had a cross clawed off the goalline in the second half.

-Chelsea grew into the game in the second half as Millie Bright sent a fizzing strike over the bar before Kerr was denied from close range by Korpela.
+Chelsea grew into the game in the second half as Millie Bright sent a fizzing strike over before Kerr was denied from close range.

-Kerys Harrop's cross was clawed off the line by Chelsea substitute goalkeeper Zecira Musovic too but after Naz sent a curling effort over the crossbar, the Blues showed their clinical side when Kerr headed in Jonna Andersson's cross moments later.
+And the league leaders showed their clinical edge when Kerr headed in Jonna Andersson's cross and Fleming thumped in a stunning third to complete the comeback.

-Substitute Fleming sealed the deal with a stunning long-range strike deep in stoppage time.
+"I don't think I've been in a position where there is as much pressure as there currently is," Cuthbert added.

 Line-ups